MarceAriel99/simil-photo/README.md

 - Give the option to select and delete groups of images instead of doing it individually

 ## Disclaimer
 I advise you to be careful when using the program.
-After all, it has the power to delete files from your PC that may not be recoverable.\
+After all, it can delete files from your PC that may not be recoverable.\
 You should always have backups of your photos.